-Programs must conduct and document a compliant NSCHC (45 CFR 2540.200-.207, NSCHC Manual, NSCHC FAQ) This check must be completed using the AmeriCorps approved vendors, Fieldprint and Truescreen, and approved by Nevada Volunteers before any member or staff funded by the AmeriCorps grant begins work or service.
+Programs must conduct and document a compliant National Service Criminal History Check NSCHC (45 CFR 2540.200-.207, NSCHC Manual, (NSCHC FAQ) for all individuals in covered positions under AmeriCorps State and National operational grants (45CFR 2540.201).
+This check must be completed using the AmeriCorps approved vendors, Fieldprint and Truescreen, and approved by Nevada Volunteers before any member or staff funded by the AmeriCorps grant (CNCS share or match) begins work or service.
 Nevada Volunteers requires the use of the vendors Truescreen and Fieldprint for completion of these checks.
-For information on how to set-up your accounts with Truescreen and Fieldprint please reference the Using Truescreen and Fieldprint Manual found on the AmeriCorps website.
+For information on how to set-up your accounts with Truescreen and Fieldprint please reference the (Using Truescreen and Fieldprint Manual) found on the AmeriCorps website.

 Each AmeriCorps program should develop a written policy about how criminal history checks will be handled at their agency, including any additional checks that may be run outside of the required checks below and the timeframe in which checks will be conducted.
-Nevada Volunteers can provide technical assistance to help develop and evaluate this policy.
+AmeriCorps provides Recommendations for Effective NSCHC Policies and Procedures and Nevada Volunteers can provide technical assistance to help develop and evaluate this policy.
 AmeriCorps has many additional resources on their NSCHC Resources Page.